MerlinMason/precursive/site/content/pages/5.contact/index.md

-masthead:
-  - /assets/backgrounds/features-1485428288.jpg
 form_heading: Getting in touch with the team is easy
 contact_heading: Other ways to contact us
-heading: Getting in touch with the team is easy
 title: Contact
 template: contact
 fieldset: contact